psliwa/PHPPdf/README.markdown

 Inheritance
 ----------------

-"id" attribute has entirely different mean than in HTML.
+"id" attribute has entirely different mean than in HTML. "name" attribute is alias to "id".
 Id must by unique in whole document, otherwise parsing error occurs.
 Id attribute is used to identify tags in inheritance.
 Example:

     <pdf>
         <dynamic-page>